 Since 1988, our Atlanta, Georgia, law firm has focused on representing people facing serious tax problems like identity theft.
 Our tax lawyers and CPAs take effective action to resolve the problem as quickly as possible.

 It may be too late for protection from identity theft, but it isn't too late to get the legal help you need after someone has illegally used your name or the name of a loved one.
 Get a local leader in tax resolution on your side to fix your IRS or state tax problems and find tax relief.
-Contact The Gartzman Law Firm, P.C., today to speak with an Atlanta identity theft attorney.
+Contact The Gartzman Law Firm, P.C., today, your IRS Tax Relief Team to speak with an Atlanta identity theft attorney.